alphagov/transformation-dashboard/_posts/2000-01-17-business-tax-account.markdown

 digital-strategy-statement: |
-    a joined up experience for small business customers, giving them the ability to perform a number of transactions with the department in a single place
+    a joined up experience for small and medium business customers, giving them the ability to perform a number of transactions with the department in a single place

 digital-strategy-source: |
     From the '[HM Revenue & Customs digital strategy](https://www.gov.uk/government/publications/digital-strategy-december-2012)' --- December 2012

 scope-of-exemplar: |
-    The aim of this service is to make filing tax easier for small businesses.
-It is estimated this can save these businesses between as £17 million and £25 million next year.
+    The aim of this service is to make filing tax easier for small to medium enterprises businesses.
+It is estimated this can save these businesses between as much as £17 million and £25 million next year.
 This service will provide improved tools and a tax dashboard for small businesses.
 Like all HMRC exemplar services, it will be built on the new digital tax platform.

 digital-inclusion: |